-Louisa Cabezudo-Arnold (Vice President) is excited about her upcoming appearance in the ensemble of the company’s 2019 production of The Gondoliers.
+Louisa Cabezudo-Arnold (President) is excited about her upcoming appearance in the ensemble of the company’s 2021 production of Very Truly Yours.
 She has also been seen onstage in The Pirates of Penzance, Patience and as the $60 million diva Ava Higgs-Livingston in Lois Findlay’s A Marriage by the Book.
 Louisa is a New York City science teacher who enjoys singing as much as she does working with children.

 The following individuals have been elected lifetime members of the Gilbert & Sullivan Light Opera Company of Long Island, in recognition of their unique and valuable services to the company over the course of many years.
 Most of them are still with us; some have moved on to other pursuits, some have passed away, but all have made substantial contributions to everything we do, whether or not they are involved in a particular production.

 - Michael Economos

 - Phil Gellis

 - Terry Hochler

 - Elaine Lerner

 - Stephen O’Leary